 This method is great when you want to be discreet while taking photos.
 It’s perfect for street photography.
 You can pretend to be listening to music or making a call while you’re actually taking photos.

-You can also use your headphones as a remote shutter release when shooting with a tripod.
+You can also use your headphones as a remote shutter release when shooting with an iPhone tripod.
 Even with a tripod, pressing the shutter button on the iPhone screen can cause camera shake.
 But with your headphones, you can take a photo without having to touch the phone at all.

 10. Geotag Your Photos With Location